 Drunk driving accidents can happen anywhere.
 This deadly epidemic occurs in every state in the nation.
 Fortunately, the number of deaths associated with drunk driving is decreasing.
 Stiffer penalties are forcing drivers to refrain from driving after having too much to drink.
 In Georgia, the number of fatal accidents is decreasing by five percent each year.
 Other statistics about drunk driving in Georgia are also interesting.

 In 1982, 53% of traffic fatalities (750) involved alcohol.
 In 2009, that number decreased by more than half, to 26%.
 In 1986, there were 803 deaths related to alcohol.
 In 2009, that number dipped to 394.
 Of those, 331 were due to a blood alcohol content of 0.08 or higher.

 More than 200,000 people are arrested in Georgiaevery year for DUIs.
 However, that number is decreasing due to increased penalties.
 The cost for a DUI in Georgiais now approximately $10,000.
 This includes bail, towing, insurance premiums, alcohol treatment, license reinstatement, legal fees, and other fines.
 If you are a victim of a drunk driving accident, read our article about what to do after you have been hit by a drunk driver in Georgia.

 After a DUI accident inGeorgia, you need legal representation.
-For an experiencedFayettevilleinjury lawyer, contact the Law Offices of Shane Smith.
+For an experiencedFayettevilleinjury lawyer, contact Shane Smith Law.
 His team will give your case the attention it deserves.
 Call them today at (404) 513-5415.